CSCfi/csc-user-guide/docs/quantum-computing/helmi/first-quantum-job.md

 ### Creating the circuit

-The quantum circuit is created by defining our `QuantumRegister` and our `ClassicalRegister` which hold our qubits and classical bits repectively.
+The quantum circuit is created by defining our `QuantumRegister` and our `ClassicalRegister` which hold our qubits and classical bits respectively.
 As this circuit only requires 2 qubits we only create a `QuantumRegister` of size 2.
 We will be measuring the outcome on each qubit and turning our quantum information into classical information, therefore we need a `ClassicalRegister` to hold this.

 ```python
 qreg = QuantumRegister(2, "qB")